Micro Bully Stud Service • Structure-First Breeding • 2025–2026

 What makes a good Micro Bully stud?

-A good Micro Bully stud is compact (under 13") but still functional—able to breathe, move, and reproduce properly—with thick bone, correct angulation, stable temperament, and proven production through consistent offspring.
+A good Micro Bully stud is compact (under 13") but still functional — able to breathe, move, and reproduce properly — with thick bone, correct angulation, stable temperament, and proven production across multiple females.

 What’s the difference between Micro and Pocket Bullies?

-Pocket Bullies fall into the recognized 13–17" size range, while Micro Bullies are typically under 13".
-The key difference isn’t just height—it’s whether the dog remains structurally correct and healthy at that size.
+Pocket Bullies are typically 13–17", while Micro Bullies are under 13".
+The difference that matters is whether the dog remains structurally correct and healthy at that size.

 Can you breed Micro Bullies naturally?

 Sometimes.
-Natural breeding can work when anatomy and structure allow, but many compact pairings benefit from veterinary-assisted breeding due to size, proportions, and timing precision.
+Natural breeding can work when anatomy and timing align, but many compact pairings benefit from repro-vet support for timing precision and higher success rates.

 Frequently Asked Questions